RaVeR76/The-Kicks-Fix/bugs.md

 ### **Queries Not Working**

 * **Issue**
-I could not get my queries working at all for Category=new_in & Sex=male which was really my first query I tried.
+I could not get my queries working at all for Category=new_in and Sex=male which was really my first query I tried.
 I knew once I figured this first one out then the rest would be easy.
 I tried everything for hours and then I had to contact Tutor Support.
 We tried for more hours to solve it between us and eventually we got there in the end :)